 - Handle communication: Your attorney will communicate with insurance companies and other parties on your behalf, reducing your stress.

-- Gather evidence: Our team will collect necessary evidence, such as accident reports and witness statements, to strengthen your case.
+- Gather evidence: Our team will collect necessary evidence, such as police reports, medical records, surveillance footage of the accident, accident reconstructionist testimony, eye-witness statements, and other forms of evidence to build a strong claim.

 - Negotiate settlements: Your attorney will negotiate for fair compensation to cover your medical expenses, lost wages, and pain and suffering.